-From: Sent: To: Subject: Monday, August 31, 2015 10:21 PM
+Sent.
+Monday, Auigust 31, 2015.
+10:21 PM

-HCBS All Day Programs and Employment Programs at Marc Center
+Subject.
+All Day Programs and Employment Programs at Marc Center

-I am a family member of a 25 year old young man who works at the Marc Center, and it would be so devastating to this boy if this center was closed down.
+I am a family member of a twenty five year old young man who works at the Marc Center, and it would be so devastating to this boy if this center was closed down.
 He loves his job and he needs the socialization that it gives him.
-This boy is non-verbal and very much depends on people to watch him.
+This boy is non verbal and very much depends on people to watch him.
 Although he is very smart, he still needs supervision in a work setting.
-He will always give 100% at the Marc Center, but for his own growth he needs the social atmosphere that makes him feel liked and accomplished, plus the little bit of money he makes helps him to buy things he loves such as headphones.
+He will always give one hundred percent at the Marc Center, but for his own growth he needs the social atmosphere that makes him feel liked and accomplished, plus the little bit of money he makes helps him to buy things he loves such as headphones.
 It also helps him with his habilitation money goals.